 Talk to the school - you are not alone

 Talk to the school if you are concerned that your child may be reluctant to go to school.
 They may be able to help and support you and your child and resolve issues.
+They may also be able to make a referral to the Education Welfare Service for more support for your child and for yourself.
 You are not alone.

 It is important that you try to get help for attendance issues as soon as possible before the concerns get bigger and harder to resolve.

 If there are no valid reasons for non-attendance, then there are legal measures that may be started which can include the issue of Fixed Penalty Notices (FPNs) and/or school Education Act prosecutions.

 Again, if you have a concern about any of these matters please get in touch with the school or Education Welfare Service as soon as possible.